Ocelot5836/molang-compiler/README.md

 # Molang Compiler

 High Speed MoLang compiler and executor designed with per-frame execution in mind.
+Check the [MoLang Documentation](https://learn.microsoft.com/en-us/minecraft/creator/reference/content/molangreference/examples/molangconcepts/molangintroduction) for more information on how to write MoLang expressions.

 # How to add to your workspace